CongM/academic-kickstart/content/project/Statistical-Models-for-Large-Networks/index.md

 - Built network models that could be scaled to analyze large networks; estimated and simulated network formation models using high performance computing; developed R package with research purposes such as identifying the community structure, influence of nodes on core-periphery.

-- Key words: **Hierarchical Exponential-Family Random Graph Models, (Generalized) Random Dot Product Graph, SBM with Covariates, Variational generalized EM algorithms, Minorize-Maximization, Parallel Computation.**
+- Key words: **Hierarchical Exponential-Family Random Graph Models, (Generalized) Random Dot Product Graph, SBM with Covariates, Variational Generalized EM Algorithms, Minorize-Maximization, Parallel Computation.**